chilcano/mtls-apps-examples/3-caddy-sidecar/README.md

 ## Preparation

-First of all, open 3 Browser tabs, in 2 of them open a [Wetty Terminal](https://github.com/chilcano/mtls-apps-examples/) and in both go to the working directory for this example.
+First of all, open __2 Browser tabs__, in first one open a [Wetty Terminal](https://github.com/chilcano/mtls-apps-examples/) and in it go to the working directory for this example.

 ```sh
 cd $HOME/workdir/mtls-apps-examples/3-caddy-sidecar
 ```

-In the 3rd Browser tab open the [Code-Server](https://github.com/chilcano/mtls-apps-examples/).
+In the 2nd Browser tab open [Code-Server](https://github.com/chilcano/mtls-apps-examples/).

 Also make sure the owner of all files and directories under `workdir` is `$USER`, if the owner is `root` the labs will not work.
 You can set up a owner using this command: `sudo chown -R $USER $HOME/workdir/`